enzobarrett/SystemErrorAnalyzer/readme.md

     - [MacOS](#macos-2)
     - [Linux](#linux-2)

 This analyzer helps identify error codes on a low level heartbeat/error line.
-It's able to identify pulses that diviate significantly dye to the inacuracy of pulsing low level error codes.
+It's able to identify pulses that diviate significantly due to the inacuracy of pulsing low level error codes.
 Configure by taking a guess on your own timings and entering them into the settings page.

 ![](output.png)
 ![](settings_page.png)